Pumpkin Pecan Cheesecake with Salted Caramel Sauce

-- Pour filling into spring-form pan with crust.
-Place spring-form pan into a much larger baking pan.
-Add hot water into the larger baking pan to reach half way up the side of your spring-form pan.
+- Pour filling into the prepared springform pan with crust.
+Place the springform pan into a much larger baking pan or roasting pan.
+Add hot water into the larger baking pan to reach halfway up the side of your spring-form pan.

 - Bake at 325 degrees F for one hour.
 Then turn off the oven and leave the cheesecake in the oven for additional 45 minutes.
 Remove cheesecake from oven and allow to cool at room temperature for at least an hour before chilling.
 Chill for 6 hours or overnight.